rwittmuess/rwittmuess/README.md

 I like to learn about a wide range of technical topics and automate technical processes.
 I therefore really like robots.

 * 🌍  I'm based in Berkeley, CA
-* 🧠  I'm learning Control Theory of Legged Robots
+* 🧠  I'm currently learning Control Theory of Legged Robots

 ### Skills